 Insulin is secreted from the pancreas gland and is critical for the glucose (sugar) transport to every cell for energy.
 If insulin levels are too low or too high, the functions of the cells are greatly impaired.
 Hyperinsulinemia (too high of insulin) contributes to a metabolic syndrome called Insulin Resistance Syndrome (IRS).
 Seventy- five percent of American adults have this hormone condition.
 IRS worsens with age.
 Insulin Resistance Syndrome often results in high blood pressure, abnormal cholesterol and/or triglycerides, obesity, gout, heart disease, stroke, and diabetes.
 Polycystic Ovarian (PCOS) is now known to be caused by insulin resistance.

-If you are looking for help please don’t hesitate to call Medical Weight Loss Centers, LLC in St. Louis today.
+If you are looking for help please don’t hesitate to call Med Weight and Wellness Center, LLC in St. Louis today.